The Animal Mind: Philosophical Perspectives on Animal Cognition

 • How researchers investigate animal minds

-• Classic experiments and research methods
+• Classic experiments and contemporary research methods

-• Evidence, interpretation, and scientific inference
+• Evidence, interpretation and scientific inference

 • Researcher bias and methodological challenges